uribench/handbook-workshop/Guides/About/Exercise_6.md

 ## Step 1: Verify that all Changes are Committed

-Just as a precaution, make sure that all the changes you have made locally prior to the pull request are committed to the development branch using: `$git status`
+Just as a precaution, make sure that all the changes you have made locally prior to the pull request are committed to the development branch using: `$ git status`

 If this is not the case for some reason, then repeat all the steps of the previous exercise.